 Properly sizing your battery bank is a crucial step to creating an efficient and powerful system.
 If your battery bank is undersized, you may not be able to fully meet your energy needs.
 If your battery bank is oversized, your solar panels may not be able to fully recharge the batteries, which may lead to chronic undercharging, decreased lifespan, and poor performance.
 Deep cycle batteries can be discharged up to 80%, but most manufacturers recommend not discharging below 45%.
-Regularly going beyond that point will shorten the life of the battery.
+Regularly going beyond that point will shorten the life of the solar power battery.

 Properly sizing your battery storage is crucial to ensuring you have a long-lasting, safe, and efficient system.
 In short, we typically recommend calculating your energy needs (the Renogy solar calculator does just that),and then going from there.
 In this section we talk about the different tools and tips and to use when sizing the solar storage system in your installation.

 What To Consider When Selecting A Solar Storage Solution

 When shopping for solar power battery storage for your solar installation, there’s a few main options to consider: flooded lead acid, sealed lead acid, and lithium batteries.
 Considering the price, capacity, voltage, and cycle life of each of those options will help you decide which is the best for you.

 Price: Batteries can vary from around $100 for the cheapest lead acid battery to more than $1,500 for a lithium iron battery.
 Also, be sure to consider the ultimate lifetime and not just upfront costs.